Computer Science Courses for Non-Majors

 All fields of engineering are becoming more reliant on computation, as disciplines develop the ability to quickly collect lots of real-world data and rely on accurate and efficient processing to make engineering design decisions.
 This introductory course starts with the basics of programming, learning the basic coding concepts, and then builds to have students plan and implement both small and medium-scale projects in various fields of engineering.
 With a focus on data science (the acquisition, processing, and visualization of data), students develop confidence and skills for modeling physical systems in code and applying computation to engineering design.

-COMP 10: Computer Science for All
+CS 10: Computer Science for All

 Computers are indispensable tools for research.
 This holds not only for more technical fields such as physics or chemistry but also for humanities and the social sciences.
 While most students are competent users of standard software such as word processing or spreadsheets, the real power of the computer is unleashed when we are able to program it ourselves and make it do exactly what we want it to do.